Empowering women in decision-making processes in the Middle East - LEAD

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Country: Palestinian territories, Jordan and Lebanon.
+Country: Palestinian territories, Jordan and Lebanon

-Overall term: 2015 to 2021
+Overall term: 2015 to 2022

-These action areas are aligned with national strategies and objectives as well as the existing activities of other national and international actors.
+The measures are aligned with national strategies and objectives as well as the existing activities of other national and international actors.
 They are flexibly adapted to each country.

 The programme focuses on women who play a role in community development as civil society actors or who hold a municipal office or a technical position in the local government of selected cities, rural communities and villages.
 Greater involvement of women in local government and local politics in general also requires support from men, especially the mayors, local council members and heads of administration who are usually male.
 This is why the programme actively involves men.

 The project is part of a special initiative designed to stabilise and promote development in North Africa and the Middle East run by Germany’s Federal Ministry for Economic Cooperation and Development (BMZ).
 By implementing the projects that make up this special initiative, BMZ is helping to open up economic and social prospects for people in the region.

 The concept of gender audits, which aim to facilitate gender mainstreaming in selected municipalities, was introduced in Jordan and Lebanon.
 By implementing mentoring projects for female politicians and activists, LEAD has provided a platform for exchange, peer learning and network building among female leaders in the region.